As the saying goes, cash is the lifeline of a business. It’s no exception for Tesla.

 There are several parts associated with the cash flow statements where investors can take a look and they are: (1) cash flow from operation, (2) cash flow from investing activities and (3) cash flow from financing activities.

 In this article, we will explore Tesla’s cash flow by going into detail the 3 different parts of the cash flow statements.

-Tesla’s Operating Cash Flow
+Tesla’s Operating Cash Flow (Quarterly)

-The chart above shows Tesla’s quarterly cash flow from operations over the past 5 years from 2015 to 2019.
+The chart above shows Tesla’s quarterly cash flow from operations over the past 5 years from 2015 to 2020.

-However, a positive operating cash flow does not necessary mean that Tesla has enough cash to pay for expenses such as capital expenditure which is crucial for the expansion of the business.
+However, positive operating cash flow does not necessarily mean that the cash is enough to pay for expenses such as capital expenditure which is crucial for the expansion of the business.